MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Step-5--Enable-folder-redirection-on-the-Destination-Server-for-Windows-Server-2012-R2-Essentials-migration.md

 # Step 5: Enable folder redirection on the Destination Server for Windows Server 2012 R2 Essentials migration
 If folder redirection is enabled on the Source Server, you can enable folder redirection on the Destination Server, and then delete the old Folder Redirection Group Policy setting.

- First, use the [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)] Dashboard to enable folder redirection on the Destination Server.
+ First, use the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials Dashboard to enable folder redirection on the Destination Server.
 Then, delete the old Folder Redirection Group Policy setting.

 ### To enable folder redirection on the Destination Server

-1. On the Destination Server, open the [!INCLUDE[wseblue_2](../install/includes/wseblue_2_md.md)] Dashboard.
+1. On the Destination Server, open the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials Dashboard.

 2. In the navigation bar, click **DEVICES**.